oVirt/ovirt-site/source/uncategorized/summer-of-code-students.html.md

 To participate in GSoC as a student, you must be an individual enrolled in an accredited post-secondary institution.
 No group applications are allowed.
 Please check [eligibility section](//www.google-melange.com/gsoc/document/show/gsoc_program/google/gsoc2014/help_page#1._Are_there_any_age_restrictions_onGSoC) for more details.

-Only coding projects are allowed for GGSoC.
+Only coding projects are allowed for GSoC.

 Please be sure you are familiar with answers to GSoC's [frequently asked questions](//www.google-melange.com/gsoc/document/show/gsoc_program/google/gsoc2014/help_page).
 You can also review GSoC's [student guide](//en.flossmanuals.net/GSoCStudentGuide).